robie1373/xmlserver/README.md

 ## Notes
 You could run a copy of the service on multiple ports by changing port # and the outputname in these files.

+# Requirements
+This requires xmljson.
+It can be installed with pip install xmljson.

 ## cronjob.sh
 Set the following variables